Aquarius - Aquarius, Looney Labs, 2021 — front cover (image provided by the publisher) - Credit: W Eric Martin

 • Number of players: 2-5

-• Playing Time: 20-30 minutes
+• Playing time: 20-30 minutes

-• Recommended player age: 8+ years
+• Recommended player age: 6 and up

 • Publisher: Looney Labs